In the following, we will inform you about who is responsible for questions about examinations.

 Always use your student e-mail address for inquiries about your studies and exams.
 For reasons of data protection, we cannot send any information to private e-mail addresses.

 Please set your webmail or your email client so that your real name is sent as the sender.
 Please also use meaningful subject information.

 You can contact the examination management of the study office of the Faculty of Philology for all questions about exams relating to your degree programme.
 Your contact person is Mr. Dorn (since 1 January 2021), who is able to help you with, among many others, the following matters:

 - De-registration from module examinations (during the de-registration period)

 - Information about deadlines for retaking exams

 By enrolling in a module you also register for the module's examination.

 Enrollment in the modules (and the associated courses) takes place via the online enrollment system TOOL.
 To enroll, you need the login data that you received with your letter of admission.
 You must be registered in the university at the time of enrollment.

 Module enrollment takes place around two weeks before the beginning of the lecture period.
-The enrollment periods for the current semester can be found on the website of the study office of the Philological Faculty.
+The enrollment periods for the current semester can be found on the website of the study office of the Faculty of Philology.